Guidelines for NRI's

-Payment for immovable property has to be received in India and is subject to payment of all taxes and other duties/levies in India.
+Payment for an immovable property has to be received in India and is subject to payment of all taxes and other duties/levies in India.
 The payment should be received in the form of funds remitted to India through banking channels or through funds held in NRE/FCNR(B)/NRO accounts of the NRIs/PIOs.
 Payments should not be made through travellers’ cheque and foreign currency notes.
-NRIs/PIOs can avail of housing loan in Rupees from an Authorized Dealer or housing finance Institution in India subject to conditions.
+NRIs/PIOs can avail housing loan in Rupees from an authorized dealer or housing finance institution in India subject to conditions.

-3. How can Non-resident Indians (NRIs)i/ Persons of Indian Origin (PIOs)ii acquire immovable property in India?
+3. How can Non-Resident Indians (NRI's) / Persons of Indian Origin (PIOS) acquire immovable property in India?